Endangered Languages Project: Leadership and organization hierarchy

 A select group of invited professionals make up the Governance Council and Advisory Committee that oversee the organization.
 The Governance Council currently has eleven members, including Lyle Campbell and Oliver Loode, with a wide range of experience and employment, including language research groups, universities, and Google.

 Governance Council

 The active Governance Council has delegates from the United States, Canada, Australia, Estonia, Cameroon and the Netherlands.
 It is responsible for management of the website, oversight of outreach efforts and long-term planning for the project.

 Partnerships

 In addition to the governing organizations listed above, a global coalition of organizations working to strengthen and preserve endangered languages is forming through the website.
 This group is known as the Alliance for Linguistic Diversity.
 This group partners with Google to run the Endangered Languages Project.

 Personnel

 ELP currently has two full-time staff, four part-time Language Revitalization Mentors, and four interns.
-The current ELP staff are from the US, Cameroon, Canada, China, India, Ireland, and Mexico.
+The current ELP staff and interns are from the US, Cameroon, Canada, China, India, Ireland, Kenya, Mexico, and Peru.